droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 Anyway, this tutorial explains how to add a new replica node to an existing Droogna cluster.
 Here we go!

-## Steps to add a new replica node to an existing cluster
+## Add a new replica node to an existing cluster

 ### Setup a new node